Skip to main content

 Popular posts from this blog

-THIN MINI-ITX Primarily the Thin Mini-ITX form-factor and its motherboards are targeted at the business-oriented All-in-One (AIO) market but are also used in embedded systems, digital signage and the like.
+THIN MINI-ITX Primarily, the Thin Mini-ITX form factor and its motherboards are targeted at the business-oriented All-in-One (AIO) market but are also used in 1U rack servers, e.g. NAS, embedded systems, digital signage, and sometimes in mains-powered IoT applications.
 They typically have LVD/eDP/LCD panel drivers built-in also and have slightly higher pricing because of this and other embedded features such as a single DC power supply input (which facilitates a smaller case).
 BACKGROUND The Intel Q series motherboard chipsets support the Intel vPro/AMT remote management with KVM over IP (or iKVM) functionality built into the CPU/chipset combination.
 This is very convenient for administrators.
-For example, with the correct configuration, you can watch a full reboot and manage the BIOS, install a new OS all remotely. http://www.wikiwand.com/en/Intel_Active_Management_Technology CASE Typically Thin Mini-ITX cases are smaller based on the thinness of the motherboard, its low profile components and the requirement to use an external power supp
+For example, with the correct configuration, you can watch a full reboot, manage the BIOS, and install a new OS remotely. http://www.wikiwand.com/en/Intel_Active_Management_Technology CASE Typically Thin Mini-ITX cases are smaller based on the thinness of the motherboard, i...

 Removing the WLAN / WiFi pcie card whitelist on Lenovo IdeaPad u410 Touch with BIOS update